Who is eligible

 Missing out on billions in federal funding

-From 2013 through 2022, if Missouri continues to reject Medicaid expansion, the state will give up $17.8 billion in federal funding.
+From 2013 through 2022, if Missouri continues to reject Medicaid expansion, the state will give up $17.8 billion in federal funding, assuming the ACA’s Medicaid expansion remains in place (that’s unlikely with a Trump Administration and Republican Congress, but it’s helpful for putting the funding into perspective).

-And because residents in states not expanding Medicaid still have to pay federal taxes, Missouri residents are paying for Medicaid expansion in other states.
+And because residents in states not expanding Medicaid still have to pay federal taxes, Missouri residents have been paying for Medicaid expansion in other states since 2014.
 By 2022, people in Missouri will have paid $7.3 billion in federal taxes used to pay for Medicaid expansion in other states.

-Hospitals in Missouri that treat uninsured patients will be especially hard-hit, as their federal disproportionate share hospital funding will start to be phased out over the next few years (it was supposed to be replaced by Medicaid funding) and unless the state accepts federal funding to expand Medicaid, the hospitals will still be treating significant numbers of uninsured patients.
+Hospitals in Missouri that treat uninsured patients have been especially hard-hit, as their federal disproportionate share hospital funding has started to be phased out (it was supposed to be replaced by Medicaid funding) and unless the state accepts federal funding to expand Medicaid, the hospitals will still be treating significant numbers of uninsured patients.
 As a result of Missouri’s decision to opt out of Medicaid expansion, hospitals in the state are projected to lose $6.8 billion between 2013 and 2022.

 A University of Missouri School of Medicine study in 2012 concluded that “Medicaid expansion would be highly beneficial to the Missouri economy and its citizens.”
 And in June 2014, the Missouri Economic Research and Information Center announced that healthcare job growth in Missouri had slowed considerably since 2012, and was falling behind compared with states that had expanded Medicaid.
 Healthcare is the state’s largest employment sector.

-Governor Jay Nixon has been a longtime proponent of Medicaid expansion, although the Republican supermajority in the state’s legislature blocked his efforts in 2012 and 2013.
+Outgoing Governor Jay Nixon was a longtime proponent of Medicaid expansion, although the Republican supermajority in the state’s legislature blocked his efforts in 2012 and 2013.

 Several other similar bills were introduced during the 2015 session aswell, including HB 153, HB 1351, and HB 474.
 But Republican leadership in the Missouri legislature vowed to block any attempts to expand Medicaid during the 2015 session, and none of the bills advanced to a full vote.
-Bob Onder, a new state senator from St. Charles, has made fighting Obamacare – including Medicaid expansion – his primary focus during the 2015 session.
+Bob Onder, a new state senator from St. Charles, made fighting Obamacare — including Medicaid expansion — his primary focus during the 2015 session.
 When the Supreme Court upheld the legality of subsidies in states like Missouri that use Healthcare.gov, Onder stated that the Court’s ruling was essentially liberal justices taking the opportunity to “rewrite” the ACA in order to “save” it.
 There was hope – nationwide – that the Court’s ruling on King v.
-Burwell to uphold subsidies would galvanize the Medicaid expansion movement, since it’s one more indication that the ACA is here to stay.
-But opposition to Medicaid expansion among Missouri’s legislative leadership is still strong.
+Burwell to uphold subsidies would galvanize the Medicaid expansion movement, since it indicated — at that time — that the ACA was here to stay.
+But opposition to Medicaid expansion among Missouri’s legislative leadership remained strong.